Triteleia - Brodiaea: Planting, Growing and Caring

 Contents

-Triteleias in a few words
+Triteleias in a nutshell

-- Triteleias produce star-shaped flowers during summer
+• Triteleias produce star-shaped flowers during the summer

-- Triteleia flowers come in blue, white, pink or yellow
+• Triteleia flowers come in blue, white, pink, or yellow

-- They are cormous plants, a type of bulb
+• They are cormous plants, a type of bulb

-Triteleias thrive in full sun, or partial shade in the southern part of the country, within a rockery or dry garden.
+Triteleias thrive in full sun, or partial shade in the southern part of the country, within a rockery or a dry garden.

 Triteleia laxa